Vh8g52Dk3/ELK-PROJECT-1/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

-- Filebeat allows us to collect system events such as logins.
+- Filebeat allows us to collect system events such as login events.
-- Metricbeat allows us to collect metrics such as cpu and memory usage.
+- Metricbeat allows us to collect metrics such as memory usage and cpu.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: